MarthL/sts/readme.md

 -------------  | ----------- | ------------------------------------------------------------
 <img width=200/>|<img width=500/>
-EnvConfig       | 02          | Need to make configuration with .env for DB connexion
+EnvConfig       | 02          | Need to make configuration with .env for DB connexion Set up Husky       | 03          | Set up Husky and permit people to contribute easily with test before using git on this project

 PlotlyJS